Most profit-making companies are expected to grow over time— increasing sales, raising profits, and increasing shareholder value.

-The annual single period growth rates in Exhibit 1 tables lead to several conclusions:
+The single year growth rates in Exhibit 1 tables lead to several conclusions:

 - 2015 produced relatively high growth (26.2% revenue growth, 35.1% profit growth, and 9.28% EPS growth).

-- 2016, however, saw negative growth for both Revenues, profits, and EPS.
+- 2016, however, saw adverse changes for both Revenues, profits, and EPS.

-- Positive revenue and profit growth returned for 2017, but at relatively low annual rates (6.7% for revenue and 5.8% profit growth).
+- Positive revenue and profit growth returned for 2017, but at relatively low annual rates (6.7% for revenue growth and 5.8% for profit growth).

 Quarterly growth rates for sales revenues in 2017 (bottom table, above right) reveal still other aspects of the Apple growth dynamics.

 - Apple business volume is highly seasonal.
-Very high sales volume occurs in Q1 (October-December), the holiday season, and Q4 (July-September), when the company normally makes new product announcements.
+Very high sales volume occurs in Q1 (October-December), the holiday season, and Q4 (July-September) when the company usually makes new product announcements.

-These single period results lead to the overall conclusion that Apple's return to the high growth rates of 2003-2012 are not yet assured in 2017.
+These single period results lead to the overall conclusion that Apple's return to the high growth rates of 2003-2012 is uncertain in 2017.

 After several years in business, however, (perhaps after an initial period of rapid expansion) it is more useful to evaluate company growth across multi-year periods.
 For companies established in business for several years or more, multi-year growth rates are the better indicators of healthy financial performance and prospects for the future.

-- A company that grows sales revenues by $100,000 per year for ten consecutive years, is showing stable sales growth figures.
+- A company that grows sales revenues by $100,000 annually for ten consecutive years is showing stable sales growth figures.
 The same company, however, has a shrinking growth rate for sales.
 Will this company soon become unprofitable?
-That depends on management's ability to shrink cost growth at an even greater rate, every year.
+That depends on management's ability to shrink cost growth even faster.

 When interest shifts to growth rates over multiple years, the analyst will very likely be dealing with the phenomenon of exponential growth.

-Consider, for instance the company mentioned above, with sales revenues growing 10% per year for 10 consecutive years.
-With sales revenues for Year 0 at $1.0 million, and an annual growth of 10% for 10 years, the result would be the lower (darker) sales revenue curve in Exhibit 2 below.
+Consider, for instance, the company mentioned above, with sales revenues growing 10% per year for ten consecutive years.
+With sales revenues for Year 0 at $1.0 million and a 10% annual growth rate for ten years, the result would be the lower (darker) sales revenue curve in Exhibit 2 below.

-Exponential growth of exactly the same kind is, incidentally, the result of investing funds with interest compounding across multiple periods. $1.0 million invested at 10% per annum for 10 years would result in exactly the same curve and final total value of $2.6 million.
-In either case—sales revenue growth or investment growth—exponential growth follows the formula: FV = PV (1+ i ) n, where:
+The exponential growth of the same kind results, incidentally, from investing funds with interest compounding across multiple periods. $1.0 million invested at 10% per annum for ten years would result in the same curve and final total value of $2.6 million.
+In either case—sales revenue growth or investment growth—exponential growth follows the formula: FV = PV (1+ i ) n where:

 - FV = Future Value, or Final Value.